Jordan Herdman-Reed: Saskatchewan Roughriders (first stint)

 On the first day of free agency in 2021, Herdman-Reed signed with the Saskatchewan Roughriders on February 9, 2021.
 He played in nine regular season games where he recorded one defensive tackle and two special teams tackles.
 He became a free agent upon the expiry of his contract on February 8, 2022.
 After initially remaining unsigned to start the 2022 season, Herdman-Reed re-signed with the Roughriders on August 8, 2022.
 He played in eight regular season games where he recorded four special teams tackles.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 BC Lions (second stint)

 On February 15, 2023, it was announced that Herdman-Reed had re-signed with the Lions.
 However, he was released upon the signing of Jonathan Kongbo on May 21, 2023.

 Calgary Stampeders

 On May 24, 2023, Herdman-Reed signed with the Calgary Stampeders.
 He played in 16 regular season games where he recorded ten special teams tackles.
 He became a free agent upon the expiry of his contract on February 13, 2024.

 Saskatchewan Roughriders (second stint)

 On February 13, 2024, Herdman-Reed signed with the Roughriders.
 He played in 13 regular season games where he had eight special teams tackles.
 He was with the team in training camp in 2025, but was part of the final cuts on May 31, 2025.

 Toronto Argonauts

 On July 29, 2025, it was announced that Herdman-Reed had signed with the Toronto Argonauts.
+He played in seven regular season games where he recorded five special teams tackles.
+He re-signed with the team on November 19, 2025.

+On May 13, 2026, Herdman-Reed was released by the Argonauts.
+However, he was re-signed on September 10, 2026.